As a traveler, I've always been delighted by age-old traditions that take place here in…

-One of the things about my job is getting all dressed up.
-With a few wardrobe and make-up adjustments, I have transformed into Rockette, geisha, clown, roller derby girl, trapeze artist and pussy cat doll.
-So it shouldn’t be a surprise to anyone that Halloween is one of my favorite times of the year.
+One of the things I love about my job is getting all dressed up.
+With a few wardrobe and make-up adjustments, I have transformed into Rockette, geisha, clown, roller derby girl, trapeze artist, and pussy cat doll.
+So it shouldn’t surprise anyone that Halloween is one of my favorite times of the year.

 If you’re still planning your Halloween adventure, here are several great places to go on a haunted tour or just hang out for a long weekend:

 This festival is well worth the journey; you might just find that your family will want to return to the “Blaze” every Halloween.
 It might not be the biggest Jack O’Lantern festival out there, but it’s got to be one of the most elaborate and creative.
 Open to the public for 25 nights, your kids will ooh and ahhh over the giant spider web, slithering snakes, sea serpent, and the popular collection of dinosaurs in its own Jurassic Park.
 Pumpkins are created by the pros at the new Museum of Pumpkin Art.
 Last year the event sold out, so get your tickets and treat your family to some unforgettable Halloween fun.

 I really enjoy the tour of the Bonaventure Cemetery, the creepy and haunted cemetery featured in the novel and movie “Midnight in the Garden of Good and Evil.”
 If you decide to spend the weekend in Savannah enjoying all the festivities there, and be sure to travel the extra 10-15 minutes to experience Bonaventure.
 You’ll hear the voices and the tales of Johnny Mercer, Harry Hervey, Little Gracie, Conrad Aiken, and the many others that haunt the cemetery.
 The tour guides will impress you with their spooky stories, details of the sculptures and the history of Bonaventure.
 You do need reservations, so book ahead of time and don’t miss this incredible tour!